Mickey's Gala Premier: Production notes

-Temporary shutdown of BBC Television Service (now BBC One)
+Temporary shutdown of BBC Television Service

 On 1 September 1939, Mickey's Gala Premier was the final programme broadcast by the BBC Television Service (today known as BBC One) before it ceased broadcasting during World War II.
-An urban legend about this final broadcast claims that due to the sudden outbreak of the war the BBC cut the transmission mid-programme and when BBC-TV resumed after the conflict, it was picked up at the very point it had been interrupted.

-Despite this widespread belief, the cartoon was shown in its entirety and then followed by tuning signals.
+An urban legend about this final broadcast claims that due to the sudden outbreak of the war the BBC cut the transmission mid-programme and continued it at the very point it had been interrupted when it resumed broadcasting after the war.
+Despite this widespread belief, the cartoon was shown in its entirety and then followed by tuning signals before the transmitter was shut down.
 On 7 June 1946, the day BBC television broadcasts resumed after the war, Mickey's Gala Premier was shown again.